 Where Does Flint Get Their Water Now?

-The city of Flint signed a 30 year contract in 2017 with Detroit’s Great Lakes Water Authority to use Lake Huron as the primary water source.
+In 2017, the city of Flint signed a 30-year contract with Detroit’s Great Lakes Water Authority to use Lake Huron as the primary water source.